omair-muhi/readme-generator/README.md

 ## Usage
 Run using: node scripts/index.js and then provide answers to the prompts.
+See walkthrough video here: <https://drive.google.com/file/d/1evY0pFCWcTY-TWuRi5qtjrzp6g670QR7/view>

 ## Contributing
 Not Applicable